lochrist/lochrist.github.io/_posts/2017-06-17-physics-simulation-programming.md

 tags: [glowscript, vpython, jupyter]
 ---

 My girlfriend is a physics *cegep* teacher.
-For those not in the know, or not leaving in Quebec, Canada, Cegep is a weird grade between Highschool and University.
+For those not in the know, or not living in Quebec, Canada, Cegep is a weird grade between Highschool and University.
 Next session, she wants to try the next big thing: introduce its students to *physics simulation programming*.
 I am on duty to help her find the best technology to achieve this.
 What do we have on the market?

 ### VPython
 [VPython](http://vpython.org/) is the grand daddy of this type of stuff.
 It is a [Python](https://www.python.org/) library using [wxWidgets](https://www.wxwidgets.org/) to display windows, widgets and especially a 3D canvas allowing users to easily make objects move on screen according to easy to simulate equations.
 The whole package is easy to learn since Python is probably the easiest languages to learn.
 Here is an example of a python program making a ball bounce on screen: